see7e/programming-studies/README.md

 ---

 > [!INFO]
-> The links are built for the obsidian branch, i was working in main but now i'll split correctly and after that update all the inter document links
+> The links are built for the obsidian branch, i was working in main but now i'll split correctly and after that update all the inter document links over the main branch

 ---

 > This is a list of interesting documents gathered during development studies
-# The Big Picture
+# The Big Picture 🌌

 This repo is divided in two branches, [main](https://github.com/see7e/programing-studies) has common links and [obsidian](https://github.com/see7e/programing-studies/tree/obsidian) links follow a Zettelkasten adapted model along with Obsidian to map the network of documents.
-If you want to set up in you computer, [click here](./obisidian_init.md).
+If you want to set up in you computer, [click here](obisidian_init.md).

 <details>
 	<summary>If you want to know the history, click here.</summary>